berenerchamion/FlashCards/README.md

 Pretty simple to get working.
 Grab the code and do an npm install and then yarn start and you should be good to go.

 I've done all my development and testing on Android (API L26).

+To get things working, clone or download the code and then run npm install and yarn start

+You can run the app in Expo or on a device.

 ## Updating to New Releases